airwallex/airwallex-payment-ios/README.md

 session.nextTriggerByType = "customer or merchant";
 session.requiresCVC = "Whether it requires CVC (Default NO)";
 session.merchantTriggerReason = "Unscheduled or scheduled";
+session.paymentMethods = "An array of payment method type names" (Optional)
 ```

 If you want to make a recurring with payment intent, create a recurring with intent session.